This post may contain affiliate links.

 - Ground Meat: Traditionally, this dish is made with ground lamb.
 However, you can also use ground beef or a combination of the two.

 - Tomato Paste: Use tomato paste for its rich flavor and vibrant color.
-I don’t recommend substituting it with tomato sauce.
+I don’t recommend substituting it with tomato sauce as it would change the consistency of the sauce.

-- Butter: It’s best to use unsalted butter for this recipe.
+- Butter: It’s best to use unsalted butter.
 If using salted butter, be sure to adjust the amount of salt in your meat sauce.

 - Milk: You can use whole milk or 2% milk for this sauce.
 I don’t recommend using skim milk or non-dairy milk.